Chaitanya0315/android-wheel-of-fortune/GroupProject/Docs/ProjectPlanTemplate.md

 ## 2 Process Description

+The ‘Phrase Guessing Game’ will be developed using the Unified Software Process.
+As a result out development process will be tightly related to the UML, use case driven, Architecture Centric, Iterative and Incremental.
+In each iteration team will involve in Business modeling and requirements, Design and Analysis, Implementation, testing, Deployment phases.
+A set of documents and artifacts will be generated as a part of this development process and they will be updated with more details and modifications for each deliverable.

 *Process description as a set of activities; for each activity, provide the following:*

 - *Activity name (verb or verb phrase)*